 What to Do If You Think Your Muscles Are Separated

-Crunches and certain abdominal exercises done improperly can actually potentially worsen diastasis recti – so be sure to get professional exercise advise from a physiotherapist or exercise physician.
+- Crunches and certain abdominal exercises, when done improperly, can actually potentially worsen diastasis recti – so be sure to get professional exercise advice from a qualified physiotherapist or exercise physician.

-It takes time to get your “post pregnancy” body back – and that’s okay.
+It takes time to get your ‘pre-pregnancy body’ back – and that’s okay.
 Keep your expectations realistic as pregnancy will permanently change your body.

-However, if you are concerned about abdominal muscle separation and a noticeable ‘tummy pouch’ that won’t go away – send an enquiry form to discuss the possibility of an Abdominoplasty or Belt Lipectomy “tummy tuck” procedure.
+However, if you are concerned about abdominal muscle separation and a noticeable ‘tummy pouch’ that won’t go away – send our team an enquiry form to discuss the possibility of Tummy Tuck or Belt Lipectomy surgery.